H4ad/tp-cli/README.md

           // put the code you want
 ```

-To customize your the previous template that we had created, you can run:
+To customize the previously created template, you can run:

 ```bash
 tp open my-template